Arydevs/data_marketing_analysis_portfolio/README.md

 ## About

 Hi, I'm Ary!
 I am a Results-driven and dedicated graduate from University of California, Davis providing financial forecasting, and creative direction in order to drive successful business solutions.
-Proficient knowledge in Data/Marketing Analysis(SQL, Python, and Tableau), Blockchain development, Statistics, Javascript, Solidity, UI/UX design using Figma and Adobe XD, Mathematics, Analytics, Audio Engineering.
-Communication experience with signed artists, and record labels from Owning/Audio Engineering freelance music collective, Hyper Records.
+Proficient knowledge in Data/Marketing Analysis(SQL, Python, and Tableau), Blockchain development, Statistics, Javascript, Solidity, UI/UX design using Figma and Adobe XD, Mathematics, Analytics, and Audio Engineering.
+Communication experience with signed artists, and record labels from Owning/Audio Engineering a freelance music collective, HyperRap Records.
 Experience with cross-functional teamwork, and post-production management in order to develop, document, and deliver innovative, and cost-effective, solutions to reach business goals for both artists, and companies.

 Achieved 1st place at the 2022 LA Tech Week Hackathon hosted by HackerFund (https://www.hacker.fund)